Bankoga/golem/docs/config.md

 ### Melds

-Every data bearing connection between two modules is a Meld.
-All melds have the same format except for link rule specifiying input melds.
-The formats are:
+Every data bearing connection between two components (modules, nodes, or otherwise) is a Meld.
+All melds have the same overall full format, with several definitional formats.

-- Default: Module_key-subdest,Resource_type,Field_shape
+- Full: Module_key-subdest,Resource_type,Field_shape
-- Links: Link_key,Resource_type
+- Definition_A: Link_key,Resource_types

 Each link type can have it's own field shape that needs to be accounted for, and each link must be counted separately so we have to dynamically generate all link input and output melds

+Anywhere a link is specified

+ModuleId-StageId||GroupId
+LinkTypeId_ModuleId-StageId||GroupId

 ### Proc Func